Updated: Sep 15

 It’s this unique combination of fat burning and muscle building, which single exercises – such as running, cycling, swimming, or weights – do not possess, that will help to sculpt a lean defined physique while building balanced physical fitness.

-Quick recap of the benefits of circuit training
+Recap of the advantages of circuit training

 They can be tailored to a specific sport, increasing the individual’s fitness and skill at the same time.